 Who We Are

-The Great Books Foundation works toward a sustainable and just democracy.
-We create reading and discussion programs for students and adults with the conviction that literacy and critical thinking help form reflective and well-informed citizens.
+The Great Books Foundation is an independent nonprofit educational organization that works toward a sustainable and just democracy.
+We create reading and discussion programs for students and adults with the conviction that literacy and critical thinking help develop reflective and well-informed citizens.
 We believe that civil and open discussion of the world’s enduring literature promotes empathy, understanding, and community, and that by working to develop reading and thinking skills, we advance the ultimate promise of democracy—participation for all.

 What We Do